Font Book

-Font Book is a font manager by Apple Inc. for its macOS operating system.
+Font Book is a font manager by Apple for its macOS operating system.
 It was first released with Mac OS X Panther in 2003.

 Features

 Font Book is opened by default whenever the user clicks on a new .otf or .ttf font file.
 The user can view the font and install it, at which point the font will be copied to a centralized folder of user-installed fonts and be available for all apps to use.

 It can be used to browse all installed fonts.
 The user can view the list of fonts and see their alphabets, their complete repertoire of characters, and how they set a sample text of the user's choice.